isc-projects/bind9/doc/notes/notes-9.18.29.rst

 - Add a compatibility shim for older libuv versions (< 1.19.0)

-  The uv_stream_get_write_queue_size() is supported only in relatively newer versions of libuv (1.19.0 or higher).
-Provide a compatibility shim for this function, so BIND 9 can be built in environments with older libuv version.
+  The function uv_stream_get_write_queue_size() is supported only in relatively new versions of libuv (1.19.0 or higher).
+Provide a compatibility shim for this function so BIND 9 can be built in environments with older libuv versions.

 Bug Fixes
 ~~~~~~~~~